mattyoung101/tamara/README.md

 - `TAMARA_DEBUG_AGGRESSIVE_CLEAN`: Runs the `opt_clean` command inside `ElementWireNode::replicate` to quickly
   cleanup unused wires and make visual debugging less cluttered. **Can cause significant problems (i.e. break) certain circuits**
+- `TAMARA_DISABLE_CONE_COLOURS`: Disables the colouring of cones in debug output, which can sometimes be annoying

 ## Compiling papers
 This repo also includes various papers including the proposal draft, presentation slides, and the actual